Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Data Cube Generation

 Other than the above procedures, there are a few points that need to be clarified to the users as follows: \begin{itemize} \item The original mock stellar catalog in step (i) should have two coordinate systems, Cartesian coordinates $(x, y, z)$ and Galactic coordinates $(l, b)$, where $(l, b)$ are overlapped with $(y, z)$, respectively.
-Therefore, by adjusting $(\theta_{zx}, \theta_{yz})$, users can change the inclination of the Galaxy at any angle.
+Therefore, by adjusting $(\theta_{zx}, \theta_{yz})$, users can rotate the mock MW into a defined inclination.
 This is convenient when compared with real observations. \item The oversampling in step (v) has two purposes: one is to ensure the validity of degrading - when degrading the SSP templates from the original spectral resolution to instrumental resolution (e.g., from MILES to MUSE), the $\sigma$ of the Gaussian kernel to be convolved with the templates will be smaller than wavelength interval $\Delta \lambda$ without oversampling.
 In this case, the kernel function array becomes invalid with only one element having a value of 1, and the rest having values of 0.
 Then the degraded spectrum will be still in its original resolution.
-Another reason is to minimize the sampling error when stacking the spectrum with different line-of-sight velocities.
+Another reason is to minimize the particle sampling error when stacking the spectrum with different \vlos{}.
 Fig.~\ref{fig:original_vs_oversampling} shows an example mock integrated spectrum generated by using the non-oversampled (in red and light-red) and oversampled (in blue and light-blue) MILES SSP templates.
 The light-color lines are the spectra convolved with a Gaussian kernel by the given mean velocity and dispersion $(\mu, \sigma)$, which is the manner of \ppxf{} during the kinematics measurements.
-The dark-color lines are stacked from 2000 spectra shifted by Gaussian distributed line-of-sight velocities using the same $(\mu, \sigma)$, which is the manner of \galcraft{}.
-By calculating the residuals of these two lines (shown in the residual panel), we find that oversampling can reduce the deviation between the convolved and stacked spectrum significantly by a factor of $\sim25$. \item This package can select a portion of particles within the field of view (FoV) of the user-defined instrument to generate the data cube, rather than take a whole catalog into account.
-It helps to mimic a more realistic IFS observation and reduces computational expenses. \item \galcraft{} can be executed in the batch mode where users can provide a list of cubes with the central coordinates in $(l, b)$ or $(ra, dec)$, and all the cubes can be automatically generated in one execution; \item Other than the data cube FITS file, this package also generates some by-products (optional), such as mass/light-fraction distributions and number of particles array for each spatial bin, mass/light-weighted \mh{}, \alphafe{}, age and kinematic distribution maps in the Galactic coordinates, etc. These by-products are obtained from \eglx{} particles' properties and can be used to calculate the expected true answers that \ppxf{} should recover from spectrum fitting.
+The dark-color lines are stacked from 2000 spectra shifted by Gaussian distributed \vlos{} using the same $(\mu, \sigma)$, which is the manner of \galcraft{}.
+By calculating the residuals of these two lines (shown in the bottom panel), we find that oversampling can reduce the deviation between the convolved and stacked spectrum significantly by a factor of $\sim25$, which will be helpful to reduce potential issues when \ppxf{} performs Gauss-Hermite convolution to fit on the particle-stacked spectrum. \item This package can select a portion of particles within the field of view (FoV) based on the user-defined instrument to generate the data cube, rather than taking a whole catalog into account.
+It helps to mimic a more realistic IFS observation and reduce computational expenses. \item \galcraft{} can be executed in the batch mode where users can provide a list of cubes with the central coordinates in $(l, b)$ or $(ra, dec)$, and all the cubes can be automatically generated in one execution; \item Other than the data cube FITS file, this package also generates some by-products including mass/light-fraction and number of particle distribution arrays for each spatial bin, mass/light-weighted \mh{}, \alphafe{}, age and kinematic properties.
+These by-products are obtained from properties of particles in \eglx{} and can be used to calculate the expected true answers that \ppxf{} is expected to recover from full-spectrum fitting.
 This will be described in detail in Section~\ref{sec:galaxymap}. \end{itemize}